Heisenberg3666/TeamGenocide/README.md

   # These are the announcements that will be made for each team that dies.
   announcements:
     ClassD:
-      cassie: All class D personnel have been secured .
+      - cassie: All class D personnel have been secured .
         subtitle: All Class D Personnel have been secured.
         broadcast: All Class D Personnel have been secured.
         hint: All Class D Personnel have been secured.
-      display_for: 15
+        display_time: 15
+        lights:
+          color:
+            r: 0
+            g: 0
+            b: 0
+            a: 1
+          zones:
+            - Surface
+            - Entrance
+            - HeavyContainment
+            - LightContainment
+          duration: 5
+      - cassie:
+        subtitle:
+        broadcast: All Class D Personnel have been secured.
+        hint: All Class D Personnel have been secured.
+        display_time: 3
+        lights:
+          color:
+            r: 1
+            g: 0
+            b: 1
+            a: 1
+          zones:
+            - Surface
+            - Entrance
+            - HeavyContainment
+            - LightContainment
+          duration: 50
     SCPs:
-      cassie: All S C P subjects have been secured .
+      - cassie: All S C P subjects have been secured .
         subtitle:
         broadcast:
         hint: All SCP Subjects have been secured.
-      display_for: 10
+        display_time: 10
+        lights:
+          color:
+            r: 1
+            g: 0
+            b: 0
+            a: 1
+          zones:
+            - Surface
+            - Entrance
+            - HeavyContainment
+            - LightContainment
+          duration: 5
 ```